rjweis/Pulling-Airline-Data-with-SQL/README.md

 </p>

 **6. Provide the query that allows you to answer the following question: Which day of the week has the longest average taxi out. (day_of_week: 1--7, 1 = Monday, 2 = Tuesday, etc)**

+To calculate the longest average taxi out time, we can simply use `avg(taxi_out)`.
+Since we want the average taxi out time for each day, we will need to use `groupby(day_of_week)`.

 ```SQL
 select avg(taxi_out), day_of_week
 from delays.flights
 group by day_of_week
 order by avg(taxi_out) desc;
 ```
+It's interesting that Saturday and Sunday have the lowest average taxi out times.
+It would be interesting to see if these times correlate with number of passengers travelling per day, airline, travel route, etc.

 <p align="center">
   <img src="https://github.com/rjweis/sql-queries/blob/master/q6.PNG">
 </p>